 After about 3 days, carefully strain the hot and sticky herbal mixture through a cheesecloth into a glass container.
 Squeeze the herbs a bit, pour a small amount of boiling water over them, and then discard them.
 Close tightly and label the glycerite tincture.
 We have kept and used our tinctures for several years.

 By the way, if your crock-pot gets too hot on the lowest setting, the herbs will smell like they are burning and turn dark and strong smelling within 24 hours.
 This will not ruin the glycerite, but it does speed up the process and may not be quite as effective as a slow heat.
 We have a crock-pot that gets too hot, so after about 42 hours, we go ahead and strain the mixture and it is just fine.
 You can also water bathe the herb/glycerin mixture by placing the closed jar in hot water on the stove for 3 days.
 The idea is to break down the herbs so that the properties are released into the glycerin.
 You have succeeded when the mixture becomes dark and strong smelling.

 The following books have been our best references on making our own tinctures at home over the years:

-- Herbal Antibiotics for making alcohol and glycerine tinctures
+- Herbal Antibiotics for making alcohol and glycerin tinctures

 - Practical Herbalism for making alcohol tinctures

-- The ABC Herbal for making glycerine tinctures
+- The ABC Herbal for making glycerin tinctures